 Wild Wild Wets was founded in 2011 by three former members of the Old In Out, who had recently split; Mike Turi (Trap Gold), Marco Salvatore Piro (Vinyl Film), and Ryan White (aka Ryan Vincent Bohan).
-They were joined by singer/keyboardist Priscilla Castro and bassist Taejon Romanik (Dark Thirty, Jeans Wilder).
+They were joined by singer/keyboardist Priscilla Castro and bassist Taejon Romanik (Dark Thirty, Jeans Wilder, Wet Years).
 Piro and White/Bohan were only with the Old In Out during its final few months.

 Turi cites the Penetrators (New York’s, not San Diego’s) as a top influence.
-He and Bohan also have a side band called Trap Gold, founded in 2010 along with Kelly Sullivan and synth-bassist Chase Elliott (the Kabbs).
+He and Bohan also have played in a side band called Trap Gold, founded in 2010 along with Kelly Sullivan and synth-bassist Chase Elliott (the Kabbs).
 Former Old In Out guitarist Rory Truesdale launched a solo project called Sleeping Ghost/Electric Crush.

 In concert, the group has been accompanied by projection artist, John Kelley.
 “Kelley has been our projectionist since day one,” says Mike Turi.
 “I wanted to make sure that the band was a whole package of audio and visual energy.
 [Kelley] has put countless hours into it and has grown with us.”

 In early 2013, the band released their debut Criminal Blue EP via Grizzly Records, who also produced a limited run of 300 blue 7-inch vinyl versions.
 Turi and Piro also have played in a project called Emerald Rats, whose debut Everyday Obstacle EP was released around the same time.
 Piro and Romanik have also served as the rhythm section for Jeans Wilder.